Daham-Mustaf/GDAL_For_geospatial_analysis/README.md

 ```bash
 $ OgrInfo countries.shp
 ```
-List all features of all layers
+List all features of all layers:
 ```bash
 $ OgrInfo -al countries.shp
 ```